agressiveorangecat/ai-symptom-analyzer/README.md

 # AI Symptom Analyzer

+---

+## 📌 Project Purpose
-This project was created to explore how AI can assist in simple health-related symptom analysis and improve accessibility to preliminary self-check tools.
+This project was created to explore how AI can assist in simple symptom analysis and provide possible condition suggestions based on user input.

+---

 ## ⭐ Main Execution File
 ai_analyzer_version1.2.py